luophoe/chisel-test-projects/README.md

 7. ManyDynamicElementVecFir
 8. **FirFilter (Useful)**

-- The name.scala file is the written Chisel file for testing and generation, the name.v, name.anno.json, and name.fir files are generated Verilog and transfer files, and the orig_name.v file is the written Verilog file for the purpose of comparison with the generated Verilog file
+- The name.scala file is the written Chisel file for testing and generation, the name.v, name.anno.json, and name.fir files are generated Verilog and transfer files, and the orig_name.v file is the written Verilog file for the purpose of comparison and debugging of the generated Verilog file